General Information for Carers

 With more responsibility for their own care, it will become increasingly important for patients and their carers to keep well informed, to ensure that patients become aware of the newest and most effective treatments.
 TNA UK will be able to help people with TN and their carers considerably in this situation, by continuing to provide our members with accurate and up to date information, via our newsletter, website and helplines.

-Here are a few useful guidelines which may help you carry out your role as a carer.
+Here are a few helpful tips which may be worth considering in your role as a carer.

 - Above all, remember that the person you are caring for is a human being with feelings.
 Help them to retain their independence and personal choices so that they keep their self-esteem and dignity.